 AAPK sellers have three payment methods that they can accept from their customers through the AAPK member store platform.
-These payments include PayPal, credit cards by way of merchant account at authorize.net, & personal checks / money orders.
+These payments include PayPal, credit cards by way of Square or merchant accounts, & personal checks / money orders.

 We highly recommend to AAPK sellers that they accept PayPal and/or credit card payments & we highly recommend to AAPK member store customers that they use PayPal or credit cards as their form of payment when available.